JessicaLoers/JessicaLoers/README.md

 # Hey there ✌️

 My name is Jessica and I'm a ...
-- 👶 Web Development Junior
+- 👩‍🏫 Coach Web Development
 - 👵 Design Senior
 - 🌳 Media Artist by nature